civol/HDLRuby/README.md

  - The `change` keyword can be omitted.

 ## Statements
-<a name="statements"></a>

 Statements are the basic elements of a behavioral description.
 They are regrouped in blocks that specify their execution mode (parallel or sequential).
-There are four kinds of statements: the transmit statement that computes expressions and send the result to the target signals, the control statement that changes the execution flow of the behavior, the block statement (described earlier) and the inner signal declaration.
+There are four kinds of statements: the transmit statement which computes expressions and sends the result to the target signals, the control statement which changes the execution flow of the behavior, the block statement (described earlier), and the inner signal declaration.

 __Note__: